maximstanciu/GCT/README.md

 First of all, I wish to propose the my source code inherited from the inital task but using "Clean Architecture" using .net core development latest tendencies (especially its important when we plan the long-term product development cycles).
-So, trying to code ortogonal as much as possibel.
+So, trying to code ortogonal as much as possible.

 What I propose (and you can find this in code).